 6) If your wireless card or Ethernet ports do not work,you can purchase a USB device to replace that functionality (rather than replacing the motherboard).
 All of those devices can be purchased rather inexpensively from an office supply store or an online vendor.

 7) If your screen breaks, you can attach the computer to a monitor and turn it into a 'desktop'.
 There is a port for a monitor on every Clemson-recommended laptop.
-A new laptop screen is very expensive and not generally recommended for a three year old laptop.

 8) If your software 'breaks' or you're not sure of what is wrong, bring your laptop by the CCIT Support Center and we'll be glad to image it or help diagnose the problem.
 There is a fee for hardware estimates if the issue is not software-based.